caltemose/fms-recipes-api/README.md

 # fms-recipes-api

-This repos contains source for a RESTful API for the Follow My Stomach recipes management and sharing system.
+This repo contains source for a RESTful API for the Follow My Stomach recipes management and sharing system.